 Late in World War II, American military researchers hatched an ambitious plan to release massive numbers of bats over the industrial cities of Japan; the bats would descend upon countless buildings and roost in hard-to-reach places.
 As each bat was to be equipped with a small incendiary device, it was predicted that the result would be widespread, uncontrollable firestorms and a devastating final blow to the Japanese war machine.
 The program was taken very seriously and preliminary testing showed promising results, but plans to outfit millions of bats with bombs were scrapped when a more definitive solution became available.
 Yet it worked—for a given value of worked.
 The bats certainly did what they were expected to (went and roosted someplace), but failed to do what they were supposed to (roost in something with military importance).
 Bats would either suffocate or freeze to death during any trip to an actual target, and it wasn't exactly an improvement over conventional incendiaries that didn't require the military to breed and care for hundreds of bats.

-It's a remake of a trick from the Russian epic: the newly widowed princess Olga is persuaded to stop her Roaring Rampage of Revenge if her foes will give her some nominal tribute... say, three pigeons and three sparrows per household?
+It's a remake of a trick from a 10th century Russian epic: the newly widowednote the husband had it coming with his taxes princess Olga is persuaded to stop her Roaring Rampage of Revenge and even would consider marrying her husband's murderer if her foes will give her some nominal tribute... say, three pigeons and three sparrows per household?
 They wonder how forgiving she is... until the next night, when the birds returned to their dry straw nests—with fuses.

 The brander, or fireship.
 A small sailing vessel laden full of explosives, tar and gunpowder, and manned with a skeleton crew.
 The idea of a fireship is to sail it next to an enemy flotilla, preferably at night when it cannot be seen until too late, and then jam the rudder once the bearing is set.
 The crew then sets the ship alight and exits with a dinghy.
 When used correctly, they were literally devastatingly effective, being able to set several enemy ships into fire at once.
 The Royal Navy especially became known for its skillful use of fireships.